Things to Know

 The best newborn photos are done in the first ten days of the baby's life because this is when they're at their sleepiest and therefore their most cooperative.
 Everyone loves those sleepy newborn shots!
 That said, things happen.
 If your recovery isn't going as planned, you just aren't feeling up to it, or your in-laws want to stay another few days (eek!) then no worries.
 We'll shoot when you're ready.
 For planning purposes, it's best to reach out to me a few months in advance of your due date to hold a date around that time just to have something on the calendar.
 As far as time of day, take notice of when your house gets the best natural light, specifically in the living room, your room, and/or the baby's nursery.
 If possible, this is the time of day during which we'll want to schedule our session.

-These sessions typically require a bit more time (about two hours rather than one) than engagement, maternity or family sessions because newborns can be unpredictable and often require feeding and changing along the way.
+These sessions last around two hours.
 As a mother myself, I understand the chaos of these first few weeks and that the baby gets what it wants, when it wants.
-Do not feel pressured to speed things along or push a feed out of the baby's schedule.
+I do not want you to feel pressured to speed things along or push a feed out of the baby's schedule.
 I have no expectations of a fast session here.

 If you're anything like me, it wasn't until months after delivering your bundle of joy that you started to feel like yourself.
 I remember painting my toes a few days out and feeling immensely better.
 Even though you're not going to be back to your original form quite yet, I still want you to be in the photos.
 Babies on blankets in swaddles are great, but they're even better when they're in their parents' arms where they belong.
 Which brings me to what to wear...